PrithivRaaj/LearnPython/Strings in Python/README.md

 A character of a string can be updated in Python by first converting the string into a Python List and then updating the element in the list.
 As lists are mutable in nature, we can update the character and then convert the list back into the String.

 Another method is using the string slicing method.
 Slice the string before the character you want to update, then add the new character and finally add the other part of the string again by string slicing.
+# Escape Sequencing in Python
+While printing Strings with single and double quotes in it causes SyntaxError because String already contains Single and Double Quotes and hence cannot be printed with the use of either of these.
+Hence, to print such a String either Triple Quotes are used or Escape sequences are used to print Strings.

+Escape sequences start with a backslash and can be interpreted differently.
+If single quotes are used to represent a string, then all the single quotes present in the string must be escaped and the same is done for Double Quotes.
+# Python String Formatting
+Strings in Python or string data type in Python can be formatted with the use of format() method which is a very versatile and powerful tool for formatting Strings.
+Format method in String contains curly braces {} as placeholders which can hold arguments according to position or keyword to specify the order.

+# String Template Class in Python